Whistler Waves in the foot of Quasi-Perpendicular Super-Critical Shocks: Introduction

 Collisionless shocks, despite their ubiquity in astrophysical plasmas \cite{treumann2009,bykov2011}, are not yet fully understood, in particular which mechanisms provide plasma thermalization in the absence of collisions.
 One of the main mechanisms proposed is wave-particle interactions.
 Whistler waves are known to play an integral part in the dynamics and evolution of collisionless shocks.
 Their spatial and temporal scale allows them to mediate energy between ions and electrons, paving the way for the thermalization of cold solar wind plasma as it passes the shock.

 Whistler waves were first observed close to the earth's bow shock by the OGO 5 spacecraft \cite{heppner1967ogo}.
 Later they were observed at planetary bow shocks of Venus, Mercury and Saturn (\citeA{russell2007upstream} and references therein), and at interplanetary shocks \cite{wilson2012observations}.
 The waves can be separated into different categories according to their frequency.
 The low-frequency whistlers $f \sim 10^{-2}$ Hz \citeA{fairfield1969} are connected to the shock and generated locally in the ion foreshock, by the ion-ion two stream instability.
-The high frequency whistlers $f \sim 10^2$ Hz are observed near the foot and the ramp of the shock \cite{hull2012} and are generated by the whistler anisotropy instability.
+The high frequency whistlers $f \sim 10^2$ Hz are observed near the foot and the ramp of the shock \cite{hull2012,tokar1984} and are considered to be generated by the whistler anisotropy instability.
 At intermediate frequencies, are whistlers around the lower hybrid frequency $f \sim f_{LH} \sim 10^0 - 10^1$ Hz, first observed by \citeA{fairfield1974whistler}.
 The generation mechanism of these waves is still under investigation.
-For super-critical quasi-perpendicular shocks three possible mechanisms have been proposed: internal shock generation \cite{fairfield1974whistler,krasnosel1991nature,orlowski1995damping,sundkvist2012dispersive,dimmock2013dispersion}, generation by shock macro-dynamics and non-stationarity \cite{tidman1968emission,krasnosel1985nonlinear, balikhin1997experimental}, and kinetic cross-field instability in the foot between the reflected ion beam and the incoming solar wind \cite{wu1983kinetic}.
+For super-critical quasi-perpendicular shocks three possible mechanisms have been proposed: internal shock generation \cite{fairfield1974whistler,krasnosel1991nature,sundkvist2012dispersive,dimmock2013dispersion}, generation by shock macro-dynamics and non-stationarity \cite{1989Galeev,krasnosel1985nonlinear,balikhin1997experimental}, and generation by ion or electron microinstabilities in the foot/ramp region \cite{orlowski1995damping,krauss1995electron}.
+One particular instability of interest is the kinetic cross-field streaming instability (KCFSI) between the reflected ion beam and the incoming solar wind \cite{wu1983kinetic} (also known as the modified two stream instability).
 Several observational \cite{hoppe1981upstream,wilson2012observations,dimmock2013dispersion} and simulation \cite{hellinger1996whistler,muschietti2017two} studies suggested that this instability is responsible for the generation of the intermediate-frequency whistlers.